otzbergnet/tabCount/readme.md

 ## License

-While I will publish the app at one point in the App Store, I plan to apply an Open Source license
+While I will publish the app at one point in the App Store, I plan to apply an Open Source license.